ESG or Environmental, Social and Governance is a framework for doing ethical business.

 How Should Companies Address the ‘S’ in ESG?

 Having an inclusive workplace isn’t just about ticking off a list of criteria, it’s about creating a work environment where your staff can flourish.
 In this way, the best talents will rise to the top.
-Paying attention to social concerns can support your team and as a result your organisation.
+Paying attention to social factors can support your team and as a result your organisation.

 Socially responsible business can improve your relationship with your staff for other reasons.
 It can help avoid labour strikes and consumer protests.
-These can directly impact profitability as they impact the reputation of the company.
+These can directly impact long-term profitability as they impact the reputation of the company.

 Some companies have introduced virtual meetings to reduce exposure and safeguard their team.
 However, this is not only a great practice for the pandemic.
 There are many advantages of virtual meetings that can improve your relationship with the S in ESG, even after the pandemic.